sonots/frontkick/README.md

 testing ruby: 1.9.2, 1.9.3, 2.0.0;

-## About OnePuch

-frontkick is a wrapper of Open3#popen3 to execute a command easily
+frontkick is a wrapper of Open3#popen3 to execute a command easily.

 ## USAGE